 Following this success Dietsmann formalized the concept, and the company’s Integrated Operation & Maintenance (IOM) became yet another innovation in maintenance contracting.
 Its ‘shared objectives’ contracting format allowed Dietsmann’s clients to virtually exit day-to-day maintenance operations while remaining in control of the performance of their assets.

 In 1996 Comerint was acquired from Italy’s ENI Group.
 It had a new but complementary range of products, markets and clients.
 Comerint, as Snamprogetti’s main operations service company, was firmly established on the Italian industrial scene.
 With its focus on services to the refining and petrochemical industry and specialized services in the fields of training and technology transfer, technical assistance and operation and management systems, Comerint strengthened the Company with new regional establishments in Nigeria, Libya and Saudi Arabia.

-Dietsmann now employs more than 5,500 people and has a local presence in more countries in West Africa and North Africa, the Caspian Sea Region and Russia than any of its competitors.
+Dietsmann currently employs more than 5,000 people and has a local presence in more countries in West Africa, East Africa, Central and North Africa, the Caspian Sea Region, Russia and South America than any of its competitors.

-We continue to put our clients and their objectives first.
-Dietsmann is independent, still owned by its founder, and has no plans to change this.
-Dietsmann is not affiliated with any manufacturer or construction engineering firm.
-Unlike some other providers of “independent” maintenance services it does not use these services as an outpost for selling its spare parts or upgrades.
+Dietsmann is independent, privately held, and has no plans to change this.
+Dietsmann is not affiliated with any manufacturer or construction engineering firm and, unlike some other providers of “independent” maintenance services, does not use its services as an outpost for selling spare parts or upgrades.